jessanettica/jessanettica.github.io/_posts/2017-01-28-extending-user-model.markdown

   }
 ---

+{% include slider.html selector="slider1" %}

 Django’s built-in user authentication system is awesome.
 It handles both authentication and authorization, but for many of your projects you’ll want to extend and customize it.
 One of the main reasons you will want to customize the built-in system is to store more data related to the User.
 For example, you might want to store the user’s city, or her instagram handle.
 There are different ways to extend the User Model, and there is no general “best” or “worst” option.
 The best option will depend on your project and how far along in building it you are.
 Ok, so let's get to it.

 If you are mid-way through your project options #1 or #2 are the better options.
 They both extend the default User model without substituting it with your own model.

 ### 1. A One-to-One Link with a User Model(Profile)

 Best option if you are not at the very beginning of starting your project and you need to store extra information about the existing User Model that’s not related to the authentication process.
 Usually people that do this call the table UserProfile, but you can do you and call it whatever you want!

 {% highlight python %}
 from django.contrib.auth.models import User